Lego Star Wars: The Complete Saga

 'All Episodes' Character Purchase Unlock Requirements

 The vanilla unlock requirements for purchasing IG-88, Dengar, 4-LOM, Ben Kenobi (Ghost), Anakin Skywalker (Ghost), Yoda (Ghost) and R2-Q5 from the shop, are completing every Story mode chapter.
 The randomizer changes this unlock condition because completing every Story mode chapter is unreasonable in most multiworlds and is impossible if not all chapters are enabled. - Episodes Unlocked: The shop purchases will unlock when the "Episode # Unlock" item for each Episode with enabled Chapters has been received.
-If the Episode Unlock Requirement is set to Open or there is only 1 enabled Episode, this will be forcefully changed to "Episodes Tokens" instead. - Episodes Tokens: A number of "All Episodes Token" items will be added to the item pool, equal to the number of enabled Episodes.
-All of these "All Episodes Token" items will need to be received to unlock the characters for purchase.
+If the Episode Unlock Requirement is set to Open or there is only 1 enabled Episode, this will be forcefully changed to "Episodes Tokens" instead. - Episodes Tokens: 6 "Episode Completion Token" items need to be acquired to unlock the characters for purchase.
+The number of "Episode Completion Token" items in the item pool is equal to your number of enabled chapters divided by 6 and rounded to the nearest integer, but always at least 1.
+The remaining "Episode Completion Token" items will be added to your starting inventory.
+For example, if you have 28 chapters enabled, 28 / 6 = 4.666 -> 5 in the pool and 1 in your starting inventory.

 0